NiveSJ/G4_JPA_Assignment/ReadMe.md

  - Entity
  - Spring Boot
 - Dependency Injection•Entity Relationships
-- SpringData / EntityManager
+- SpringData
-- CRUD functionality with SpringData or EntityManager
+- CRUD functionality with SpringData
 - Read from database with help of SpringData framework or queries.
 - MySQL database•H2 database in testing environment.•Test with database.